 [Respond here]

-An explanation of how effective or ineffective the specific actions were in making progress toward the goal.
+An explanation of how effective or ineffective the specific actions were in making progress toward the goal during the three-year LCAP cycle.

 [Respond here]

 A description of any changes made to the planned goal, metrics, desired outcomes, or actions for the coming year that resulted from reflections on prior practice.